An assortment of different faces

 Socioeconomic status implicates:

-SES is found to contribute significantly to one’s mental health, physical health, stress, performance, and functioning in the workplace and in life.
+SES is found to contribute significantly to one’s mental health, physical health, stress, performance, and functioning in the workplace and life.

 Relationship Status

-Often equated to marital status, relationship status involves how two or more people feel about each other, behave toward one another, and how they want their relationship(s) to function and be recognized in the world.
+Often equated to marital status, relationship status involves how two or more people feel about each other, behave toward one another, and want their relationship(s) to function and be recognized in the world.

 Examples of relationship status include single, dating, partnered (personally or legally), married, re-married, in a domestic partnership, divorced, separated, broken up, and/or widowed.
-People’s relationships can also involve varying levels of commitment from more casual and ambiguous relationships to having robust shared understandings and promises to one another.
+People’s relationships can also involve varying levels of commitment, from more casual and ambiguous relationships to robust shared understandings and promises to one another.
 People can be co-residential with their significant other(s), live apart, co-own large assets, or keep their finances largely unmixed.
 People’s relationships can be monogamous (having one romantic and/or sexual relationship at any given time) and non-monogamous (having more than one romantic and/or sexual relationship at the same time).

 Plural Families